 Entrepreneurship is booming in the Arab World.
-Tunisia, as a democratic country going through political and economic reforms, aims to become a hub for entrepreneurship.
+Tunisia, as a democratic country going through political and economic reforms, aims to become its regional hub.
 Co-working spaces are mushrooming while start-ups are the go-to path for many talented fresh graduates.
-However, the education system remains disconnected from the world of entrepreneurship and students are often self-taught.
-Moreover, North/West Africa remains disconnected from the major hubs of entrepreneurship in North America.
-This is a gap that CGC Tunis aims to fill.
+However, the education system remains disconnected from the world of entrepreneurship and entrepreneurs are often self-taught.
+Moreover, West-North Africa remains disconnected from the major hubs of entrepreneurship in North America.
+This is a gap that the Tunis Center aims to fill.
 Our partners BIAT and Africinvest are particularly interested in this field, and so are the US Embassy and the Ministry of Higher Education.

-Our flagship project is called Fostering Entrepreneurship in Engineering Education in Tunisia.
-It involves the Fu Foundation School of Engineering and Applied Sciences (SEAS) at Columbia University and several leading universities in Tunisia, combining schools of business and engineering.
-The project started in 2015, aiming to introduce elements of an entrepreneurship curriculum in engineering schools, and build an ecosystem that would support entrepreneurial activities in the Tunisian context.
-There are then annual competitions for students to pitch their ideas, with the winning team flying to New York and competing with CU students.
+Columbia's flagship project in Tunisia is called Fostering Entrepreneurship in Engineering Education in Tunisia, or Open Startup Tunisia.
+It involves the Global Centers, the Fu Foundation School of Engineering and Applied Sciences (SEAS) at Columbia University and several leading Tunisian universities.
+The project started in 2015, with the aim of introducing elements of an entrepreneurship curriculum in engineering schools, and building an ecosystem that would support entrepreneurial activities in the Tunisian context.
+The idea would be to make annual competitions for students to pitch their ideas in a series of steps.
+The winning team would fly to New York and compete with CU students.

 The Tunis Center will also work with Columbia Business School to host Executive Education programs.
 Tunis is centrally located between Algiers and Tripoli.
 It has therefore the possibility to become a hub for companies working in Tunisia, Algeria and Libya and willing to offer their staff Columbia education.
 This may be expanded to the rest of Western and Northern Africa.